AYM1607/goAKSChallenge/README.md

 #### Areas of improvement

-This list of things were not included due to lack of time but would be nice to haves:
+This list of things were not included due to lack of time but would be nice to have:
 - More efficient indexing: there are some parts of the algorith that are linear in time complexity and could cause problems if the queries get too large.
 - More robust concurrent search: The current implementation uses a single unbuffered channel that could be causing a bottleneck.
 I didn't profile the code but If I were to do so I could put together a different and more efficient concurrent appraoch.
 - More robust testing for invalid inputs: While I do tests for missing and invalid inputs in the yaml documents, I would like for the errors to be more robuts.
-While I do return a string that ends up in the API response and indicates what fields are missing/invalid, this is not easily testable.
+I do return a string that ends up in the API response and indicates what fields are missing/invalid, this is not easily testable.
 A custom error that contains the fields would allow better tests.
-- Interact with env vars for server customization.
+- Interact with env vars for server configuration.